 Over the years, as I have learned how to date in a more healthy, self-aware manner, I have thrown away much of what I used to believe about Catholic dating — and there was a lot of garbage to toss out.

-Based on a conversation in the FemCatholic Forum and my own experience, here are eight things we were told about Catholic dating that turned out to be wrong.
+Based on a conversation in the FemCatholic Community and my own experience, here are eight things we were told about Catholic dating that turned out to be wrong.

-We women need to be secure, whole, and free on our own.
-Our worth is not found in our relationship status (or lack thereof) but, rather, in the God who created us.
+We need to be secure, whole, and free on our own.
 A partner in life should enhance and add to your life, not (completely) fulfill you.

 Sometimes we can hear the phrase “idol worship” and think, “Geez, it's not like I’m worshipping a golden calf with burnt offerings like the ancient Israelites did.”
 Idol worship can take a variety of forms.
 One of the most common versions I have witnessed in faith-based circles is the idolization of marriage.
 Here is an example of what it might sound like: